Seattle Knob and Tube Rewiring Service

 Insurance, Inspections, and Home-Sale Concerns

 Many homeowners first start asking about knob-and-tube replacement because a home inspection flagged it, an insurance company raised concerns, or a buyer wants old wiring addressed before closing.
+If your report uses broad language about old wiring, ungrounded outlets, two-prong outlets, or K&T, use the knob-and-tube inspection report decoder to understand the wording before assuming the final replacement scope.

 Active knob-and-tube wiring can create challenges for insurance, resale, remodeling, and future electrical upgrades.
 Some insurers may decline coverage, limit coverage, increase premiums, request electrical documentation, or require proof that outdated wiring has been replaced or decommissioned.

 Replacing active knob-and-tube wiring can make the home easier to evaluate, easier to update, and more aligned with the expectations of modern residential electrical systems.
+Benchmark does not guarantee insurance underwriting decisions, but clear replacement scope and completion documentation can help address common insurance and resale questions.

 Seattle Electrical Permits and Inspections